opentok/Opentok-.NET-SDK/README.md

 // Get a list of the next 50 archives var archives = OpenTok.ListArchives(50, 50);

+// Get a list of the first 50 archives created for the given sessionId var archives = OpenTok.ListArchives(sessionId:sessionId);
 ```

 Note that you can also create an automatically archived session, by passing in `ArchiveMode.ALWAYS`